How non-fiction inspires reluctant readers and boosts reading for pleasure

 Non-fiction can also be easier to dip in and out of than a whole novel.
 When reading a newspaper, for example, you don’t have to start at the beginning; you can choose to start wherever you want.
 Likewise, you don’t have to read the whole newspaper, just the stories you find interesting and relevant.

 Craig Liddle, assistant head at Springfield Junior School in Derbyshire, says he has seen remarkable improvements since starting to explore online news with pupils in combination with other activities.
-“I use the First News iHub with Year 6 in our guided reading lessons,” he says.
+“I use Engage Pro with Year 6 in our guided reading lessons,” he says.
 “The children like the different range of activities on offer and how they link to news and current affairs.
 Even the hardest to reach and disadvantaged children are all engaging.

 “Many of my reluctant readers don’t think they are reading and comprehending, and this is a huge positive for me and them.
 We have a dramatic improvement in children’s weekly reading scores and we hope this will continue to improve.”